 As a writing coach and admissions consultant, Linnea has helped thousands of students successfully navigate the admissions process, guiding them through program selection and essay writing, all the way through submission!

 Social Sciences, Education

-As a former public school teacher, Kelsey knows a thing or two about helping various students reach their educational goals.
-She holds a BS in English, history, and psychology education, and she is currently pursuing her PhD in School Psychology at Utah State University.
+As a former public school teacher, Kelsey knows a thing or two about helping students.
+She holds a BS in education, and is currently pursuing a PhD in School Psychology at Utah State University.

 The instructors had graduated from the schools I was applying to!
 I really felt like they cared about my grad school journey.